Discover If You Have ADHD – Free Computer-Based Testing with Your Intake.

 Schedule Your Appointment

 Book an in-person or telehealth appointment.
-We'll send intake forms and assessment questionnaires ahead of time.
-Completing these before your visit helps us use appointment time efficiently.
+We’ll send intake forms ahead of time so your provider has important background before the visit.

 Complete Your Evaluation